GI Underground Press: Demand For Freedom

 In Japan, Demand For Freedom came out for at least 5 issues between Oct 1970 and sometime in 1971.
 It was printed by and for Black GIs at the Kadena Air Base in Okinawa.
 The first issue declared, "All power to the Third World.
 Power to all oppressed people."
 In a section called "Why this Newspaper", they explained, "We don't belong in this military now, we have nothing to defend over here.
-All of you who go around and kiss this pig's ass are just the ones that ar holding back our liberation from this racist, capitalist society."
+All of you who go around and kiss this pig's ass are just the ones that are holding back our liberation from this racist, capitalist society."